prof-rossetti/internet-technologies/notes/javascript/ajax.md

 To make an asyncronous HTTP request, we can either use vanilla JavaScript, or third-party packages like d3, jQuery, or axios.

-> NOTE: let's prefer to use the Vanilla JavaScript `fetch()` method if possible, unless we're already using one of the other packages in our project, to avoid unnecessary dependencies.
+> NOTE: let's prefer to use the vanilla JavaScript `fetch()` method if possible, unless we're already using one of the other packages in our project, to avoid unnecessary dependencies.

 > UPDATE: for beginners, it might be a lot easier to use the `d3` package than Vanilla JavaScript, and you might find this dependency is worth it.